 To see how the numbered grades compare to the current A* to G system, click here or Google "Ofqual 9 to 1 postcard".

-In the event of bad weather or an emergency the school will, very occasionally, need to be closed but we will do our utmost to remain open.
+In the event of bad weather the school may, very occasionally, need to be closed but we will do our utmost to remain open.
 The decision to close is not taken lightly and is only made after full consideration of the safety of the site (including heating, pathways and the access road).
 Please note that site staff start to clear snow at 04.00 but it is not always possible to make a decision about school closure and site safety until around 06.30.
-Should the decision be made to have a later start or close the school in the event of bad weather or an emergency, the mechanism of informing you about the arrangements is shown below.
+Should the decision be made to have a later start or close the school in the event of bad weather, the mechanism of informing you about the arrangements is shown below.

 c) School closure lists will be available on the Essex County Council website and you are advised to use the link below.